 The North Grove Trail is a 1.7 mile accessible trail which originates from the North Grove Trailhead parking lot where accessible parking is available.
 Visitors will experience some of the largest trees in the park along the trail.
 This trail is constructed of compacted soil and also connects to the three senses trail.

 The Beaver Creek Trail is a 0.75 mile accessible trail that originates from the South Grove parking area and Beaver Creek Picnic Area.
 Accessible parking is available at both the South Grove Trailhead and Beaver Creek Picnic Trailhead locations.
 Accessible picnicking is available at the Beaver Creek Picnic Area.
 The trail is constructed of compacted soil and gravel and provides scenic views along Beaver Creek.

 The Stanislaus River Trail is 0.25 mile accessible trail which originates from a parking lot located near the River Picnic Area.
 Accessible parking is available at the trailhead.
 This trail takes visitors down to the banks of the Stanislaus River.
 An accessible picnic site is located at the end of the trail.
 The trail is constructed of compacted soil and gravel and although it is accessible it may be challenging to some visitors due to steeper slopes leading to the river.

-The new Visitor Center, completed in the Fall of 2013, is fully accessible and has accessible parking, restrooms, and accessible routes of travel.
+The Visitor Center, completed in the Fall of 2013, is accessible and has accessible parking, restrooms, and accessible routes of travel.

 A restroom off the North Grove Parking Lot near the warming hut has been modified to permit front and side transfers and is generally accessible.
 Two adjacent parking spaces are designated accessible, but the asphalt path of travel has some rough areas.